• Skip to primary navigation

 List Interface

-• It is the child interface of collection.
+• It is the child interface of the collection.

-• If we want to represent a group of an individual object as a single entity where duplicates are allowed, and insertion order must be preserved then we should go for the List.
+• If we want to represent a group of individual objects as a single entity where duplicates are allowed and insertion order must be preserved, then we should go for the List.

-• You can access the elements by using the index and also the size of a List interface is dynamic.
+• You can access the elements using the index, and the size of a List interface is dynamic.

-• The implementation classes of List interface is ArrayList and LinkedList.
+• The implementation classes of the List interface are ArrayList and LinkedList.

 Set Interface

-• It is the child interface of collection.
+• It is the child interface of the collection.

-• If we want to represent a group of the individual object as a single entity where duplicates are not allowed and insertion order not preserved, then we should go for the List.
+• If we want to represent a group of individual objects as a single entity where duplicates are not allowed and insertion order is not preserved, then we should go for the Set.

 • The size of the Set will increase dynamically when you add elements to it.

-• A Set will not allow duplicate elements, and if you try to insert duplicate elements, then it is not stored into the set.
+• A Set will not allow duplicate elements; if you try inserting them, it is not stored in the set.

-• The set interface doesn’t allow to random access elements in the collection, but you can use iterator or for-each loop for traversing the elements of a Set Interface.
+• The set interface doesn’t allow random access to elements in the collection, but you can use an iterator or for-each loop for traversing the elements of a Set Interface.

 SortedSet Interface